-As you probably know, some factors such as average life expectancy, equality among genders, financial stability and literacy affect the livability of countries.
-Thus, here are the top places to live based on the United Nations’ Human Development Report:
+As you probably know, some factors such as average life expectancy, equality among genders, financial stability, and literacy affect the livability of countries.
+So, here is a list of the best places to live in 2022 based on the United Nations’ Human Development Report.

 - Hong Kong

 As you saw, the best country to live in is Norway.
 Below here, we will talk about the elements that establish Norway apart from all other countries.
 Also, you can read about all the reasons why each country is on this list.

 Based on the United Nations report, Norway is the best country for living.
 The researchers chose different factors for consideration, and Norway had a good mark at all of them.
 Based on luck or not, Norway excels in all the important fields for the UN.
 Also, this country greatly fits the certificates that the United Nations took into account.
 One of the significant facts is that Norway residents live about eighty-two years old, on average.

 This fact relates to the healthcare system of Norway that covers all Norwegian health cases.
 The best point is that this system is for all residents of Norway, no matter what their situation or age are.